BradleyCodeU/bradleycodeu.github.io/_wd/objects/WebGLAnimalClass.md

 ### Show Method

-The code that draws the animal statue should go inside of the show() method.
+The code that draws the animal statue (the mesh) should go inside of the show() method.
 The statue should be centered on 0,0 and facing the X axis.

 ### Move Method